mygoare/image-crop/readme.md

 ### Note:

+1. You need install  GraphicsMagick or ImageMagick (gm module depends on it) first.
-Sometimes need turn OFF Astrill to make sure upload files successfully.
+2. Sometimes need turn OFF Astrill to make sure upload files successfully.